 IDENTIFIED WITH clause in the

 old_passwords appropriately for

 the plugin before using

-To change the password for any account that that authenticates
+To set or change the password for any account that authenticates

 sha256_password plugin, be sure

 other than 2, an error occurs for attempts to set the password:

 SET PASSWORD FOR 'sha256user'@'localhost' = PASSWORD('NewSh@256Pa33');ERROR 1827 (HY000): The password hash doesn't have the expected format.
 Check if the correct password algorithm is being used with the PASSWORD() function.

 MySQL can be compiled using either OpenSSL or yaSSL (see

 Section 6.4.1, “OpenSSL Versus yaSSL”).
 The